-Animation is an image-making practice that can change our ideas, experience, and view of the world.
+Animation is a time-based image-making practice that can change our ideas, experience, and view of the world.
 Both metamorphosis and metaphor are powerful means to realizing this capacity.
 In the broadest sense, metamorphosis can be characterized as a striking change of something, which in animation often appears as a visual transformation.
 Being one amongst the different meaning-structures under the general term ‘figurative meaning’, metaphor strongly influences language, human thought, and the visual arts because it can generate a new understanding of common ideas.
 Members of the Society for Animation Studies’ Special Interest Group (SIG) Figurative Meaning and Metamorphosis in Animation came together online to discuss the potential relations between these two areas of study since, at first glance, the terms metamorphosis and metaphor seem to refer to quite distinct phenomena.

 Michael Dudok de Wit: Please let me share a few quite personal and subjective thoughts and conclusions on the subjects of metaphors and metamorphoses.
 These thoughts come mostly from my experience as an animator and filmmaker, and from my observation of my close collaborators.
 Watching films at animation festivals, I tend to focus more on the individualistic, artistic films, where exploration and the subjective are highly valued, and less on mainstream animation.
 Over the years, I have happily worked in both domains, moving gradually from mainstream to individualistic projects and not the other way round.